CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-XCODE.md

 **WARNING**: Xcode build should be used for *iOS builds only*.
 This can only be done on OS X.

-For the official way to build CataclysmDDA, see:
+To build CataclysmDDA for other OS, see:
   * [COMPILING.md](COMPILING.md)

 # Prerequisites